 Lord Robert: “Connie?”
 He says in a loving and gentle voice for his dear sister.

 But Lord Robert’s eyes do not look upon his sister, but rather a dozing Lady Gwendolyn Lindsay of York.
 And he smiles at her sweet repose in sleep in one of his parlor’s large wingchairs.
 Lady Gwendolyn has her dress covered legs lying gracefully draped over the arm of the wingchair with her torso and head snuggled into the corner of the back and side of the chair.
 Her hands are clasped to her breast and he watches her slow and graceful breathing for a few moments.
 He finds her disarray charming.
 He finds her charming.
-Yet not want to startle her awake and cause her embarrassment, Lord Robert backs out of the parlor, puts on his slippers after all, and he rattles his bed chamber door open—pretending to be looking for his valet.
+Yet not wanting to startle her awake and cause her embarrassment, Lord Robert backs out of the parlor, puts on his slippers after all, and he rattles his bed chamber door open—pretending to be looking for his valet.

 Lord Robert: “Corbett?”
 He calls out in a clear voice, but not so loud to be considered shouting.

 Lady Gwendolyn slowly opens her eyes and considers her surroundings as she hears Lord Wyre’s voice.
 Then she realizes that her limbs are askew upon the wing chair and she rights herself into a sitting position and tucks a stray strand of hair behind her ears.